webdriverio/webdriverio/docs/CustomCommands.md

 }, true)
 ```

-Custom commands give you the opportunity to bundle a specific sequence of commands that are used frequently in a handy single command call.
-You can define custom commands at any point in your test suite, just make sure that the command is defined before you first use it (the before hook in your wdio.conf.js might be a good point to create them).
-Once defined you can use them as follows:
+Custom commands give you the opportunity to bundle a specific sequence of commands you use frequently as a single call.
+You can define custom commands at any point in your test suite; just make sure that the command is defined *before* its first use.
+(The `before` hook in your `wdio.conf.js` is one good place to create them.)

+Once defined, you can use them as follows:

 ```js
 it('should use my custom command', () => {